DusteDdk/Wizznic/doc/readme.txt

 wizznic -f -Run wizznic in 320*240 in fullscreen.
-Not all monitors/videodrivers support this anymore, but it's nice for an arcade cabinet, and my laptop. wizznic -z N -Zoom 320*240 N times, so 2=640*480 and 3=960*720 and so forth, very CPU intensive at the moment. wizznic -d PACKNAME -This dumps tga screenshots of each level in that pack.
+Not all monitors/videodrivers support this anymore, but it's nice for an arcade cabinet, and my laptop. wizznic -z N -Zoom 320*240 N times, so 2=640*480 and 3=960*720 and so forth, very CPU intensive at the moment. -z -1 is special, read section 1.0.4. wizznic -d PACKNAME -This dumps tga screenshots of each level in that pack.
    Use the tools/updatelevelpreviews.sh script for this. wizznic -thumbnailer LEVELFILE OUTFILE -This creates a screenshot of